Dodi Princess: Conversion

 In 1991, the then President of Ghana, Jerry John Rawlings commissioned German engineer, Hans Hein to convert the hull of the vessel to a tour pleasure boat for tourists.
 Staff of the Maritime Services Unit (MSU) of the Volta River Authority formed a team with Hein to complete the project which was commissioned in 1991, and renamed Dodi Princess.
 The vessel was the only cruise boat on Lake Volta.

 The ship had seating for 400 passengers, who were provided with barbecue meals and live entertainment on board.

 Structure

 The ship had three decks.
 The first (lower) deck was an air conditioned, strictly non-smoking cocktail bar, for guests to enjoy a quiet cruise.
-The two upper decks were open-aired and allowed passengers to enjoy the scenery of the Lake Volta while being treated to live band performances from musicians.
-The middle deck houses a sick bay with the upper deck having a large gridiron for barbecue.
+The two upper decks were open-aired and allowed passengers to enjoy the scenery of the Lake Volta while being treated to live band performances.
+The middle deck housed a sick bay with the upper deck having a large gridiron for barbecue.